-(Graph 2) Analysis of race/ethnicity composition also shows disproportionate between representation participants, all Ryan White clients, and all PLWH in the Houston EMA.
+(Graph 2) Analysis of race/ethnicity composition also disproportionate shows between representation participants, all Ryan White clients, and all PLWH in the Houston EMA.
 Black/African American participants were overrepresented at 60% of participants when compared to the proportions of Black/African American Ryan White clients and PLWH.
 Conversely, White PLWH and Hispanic/Latino PLWH were slighly underrepresented in the needs assessment.

-GRAPH 2- Needs Assessment Participants Compared to Ryan White HIV/AIDS Program Clients^a and Total HIV Diagnosed Population^b in the Houston EMA, by Race/Ethnicity, 2018
+GRAPH 2- Needs Assessment Participants Compared to Ryan White HIV/AIDS Program Clientsa and Total HIV Diagnosed Populationb in the Houston EMA, by Race/Ethnicity, 2018 bSource: Texas eHARS.

-^aSource: CPCDMS as of 12/31/18, Total number of clients served by the Ryan White HIV/AIDS Program Part A, the Minority AIDS Initiative (MAI), Part B, and State Services (State of Texas matching funds).
-Accessed 4/1/19. ^bSource: Texas eHARS.
 Living HIV cases as of 12/31/18

+&lt;sup>aSource: CPCDMS as of 12/31/18, Total number of clients served by the Ryan White HIV/AIDS Program Part A, the Minority AIDS Initiative (MAI), Part B, and State Services (State of Texas matching funds).
+Accessed 4/1/19.